Stockholm Metro: Green Line to Arenastaden

-New Depot
+New depot

 To support the expansion of the Stockholm Metro, the Högdalen depot is being extended with new underground staging areas to service trains on both the Blue and Green lines.
-A new underground connection will link the depot to the Green line's Farsta branch.
+A new underground connection will link the depot to the Green Line's Farsta branch.

 Confirmed expansions

 Yellow Line

-A new, automated line between Fridhemsplan and Älvsjö via Liljeholmen, Årstaberg, Årstafältet and Östbergahöjden (has been renamed since a station at Roslagsbanan is already called Östberga), since May 2023 referred to as the Yellow Line.
+A new, automated Yellow line (name since 2023) running between Fridhemsplan and Älvsjö via Liljeholmen, Årstaberg, Årstafältet and Östbergahöjden (has been renamed since there is already a station at Roslagsbanan called Östberga) is planned to open in 2034, with construction having started in 2025.

 Expansions under investigation

 Line to Bromma Airport area

 An investigation is underway into the potential extension of either the Blue Line or Green Line to a new district replacing the current Stockholm Bromma Airport, which is scheduled to close before 2038.
 A consultation is scheduled for autumn 2025 to gather public input, and the investigation will result in a report with proposed routes, set to be completed by late 2026.
 While no political decision has been made, if approved, construction could start around 2035, with the line potentially operational by 2045.